 After a day at Mera base camp, walk further up to set High Camp to make approachable to the summit of Mera peak, normally climbers make it from the base camp to Mera peak, but it is always safe and best adding more camp before the summit bid.

-Morning leaving Mera base camp, trek heads across Mera La to reach Mera High Camp, after few hours of hard walk on high altitude with few stops in between reaching at Mera High Camp, for last camp before the climb, afternoon our expert guide will scout area of the route of climb and fix ropes where necessary, rest of the day preparing for Mera Peak climb this high camp offers outstanding view of Mt.
+Morning leaving Mera base camp, trek heads across Mera La to reach Mera High Camp, after few hours of hard walk on high altitude with few stops in between reaching at Mera High Camp, for last camp before the climb, afternoon our expert guide will scout area of the route of climb and fix ropes where necessary, rest of the day preparing for Mera Peak climb this high camp offers an outstanding view of Mt.
 Everest, Mt.
 Makalu, Mt.
 Cho Oyu, Mt.
 Lhotse, Nuptse, Chamlang and Baruntse peaks.

 Day 12: Climb Mera Peak summit at 6,461 m / 21, 1907 ft - 08 hrs and back to Khare.

-Our final and Grand Day of the adventure, starting early morning before dawn for the summit bid, where route leads with steep climb; after a hard strenuous climb without less technical difficulty reaching on top the summit of Mera peak.
-Where you feel on top of the world at this extreme height facing panorama of giant mountains that surrounds you at the over-looking Mt.
+Our final and Grand Day of the adventure, starting the early morning before dawn for the summit bid, where route leads with steep climb; after a hard strenuous climb without less technical difficulty reaching on top the summit of Mera peak.
+Where you feel on top of the world at this extreme height facing panorama of giant mountains that surround you at the over-looking Mt.
 Everest, Mt.
 Lhotse,

 Mt.
 Makalu, Mt.
 Cho- Oyu with Mt.
-Kanchenjunga and Makalu in the east, after a great exciting and hard climb, descend with care to base camp and then back to Khare for overnight stop.
+Kanchenjunga and Makalu in the east, after a great exciting and hard climb, descend with care to base camp and then back to Khare for an overnight stop.